Artem Chigvintsev: Dancing with the Stars

 For season 25, he was paired with WWE wrestler Nikki Bella.
 They were eliminated in week 7 of the competition in a double elimination only announced at the end of the show.
 This marked the third season in a row where Artem and his partner left in the seventh week of competition and the second in a row where he left as part of a double elimination.

 For season 26, he was partnered with Olympic snowboarder Jamie Anderson.
 They were eliminated in the first week of competition, tying for ninth place with Johnny Damon and Emma Slater.
 This marked the third season in a row where Chigvintsev left as part of a double elimination.

 For season 27, he was paired with Paralympic skier Danelle Umstead.
 The couple was eliminated in week 2 and finished in 12th place.

 Chigvintsev did not appear in season 28, but returned for season 29 with Bristowe.
 They were announced as the winners of the competition on the season finale.
-This was Chigvinstev's first win in his nine seasons on the show and made him the only professional dancer to win both DWTS and the original (UK) version Strictly Come Dancing.
+This was Chigvinstev's first win in his nine seasons on the show and made him the only professional dancer to win both DWTS and the original (UK) version of Strictly Come Dancing.

 For season 30, he was paired with actress Melora Hardin.
 They were eliminated in the semifinals and finished in 6th place.

 For season 31, he was paired with social media personality Heidi D'Amelio.
 They were eliminated in the quarterfinals and finished in 8th place.

+For season 32, he was paired with The Bachelorette star Charity Lawson.
+They made it to the final and finished in 4th place.